What is the ACA's Employer Mandate

 Data quality management

-For Applicable Large Employers (ALEs), particularly those with variable workforces, enlisting outside support specializing in ACA compliance can help ensure accurate, on-time reporting and reduce the risk of IRS penalties.
-Companies providing ACA compliance assistance vary significantly in terms of regulatory expertise, data analytics, and scope of service.
-Given the dual complexity of workforce data and compliance regulations, an ideal ACA compliance vendor will provide the following:
+For ALEs, particularly those with variable workforces, enlisting outside support specializing in ACA compliance can help ensure accurate, on-time reporting and reduce the risk of IRS penalties.
+Trusaic's full-service, comprehensive ACA compliance solution, ACA Complete, provides the following:

 - A strong command of the current regulatory landscape